thisispalash/zora-wavehack/README.md

 Please see the [specific markdown](./waves/wave03.md) for more details.

-## :bar_chart: Wave 4 ( -> 05/18)
+## :x: Wave 4 ( -> 05/18)
+> skipped

+This wave was skipped due to other engagements.

+## :computer: Wave 5 ( -> 06/01)
-> Profiles
+> Refactor to monorepo

-The focus of this wave is to make the profiles section of the platform, a leaderboard for reader Coins, and maybe pair Coins with USDC and a Coinbase onramp
+The primary aim this wave was to actually ship the project.
+However, shipping will require another wave.
+The main focus this wave was to shift to a monorepo since there were a lot of repeated components.

-Please see the [specific markdown](./waves/wave04.md) for more details.
+Please see the [specific markdown](./waves/wave05.md) for more details.

-## :robot: Wave 5 ( -> 06/01)
-> Ngram explorations

-The ultimate goal of this project is to enable onchain sentiment analysis.
-As such, this wave will focus on how to incorporate a SVM within the network, and any related architecture for a rollup.

-An additional goal this wave will be to complete the profile / account view within the platform (and enable withdrawals).

 ## :hammer_and_wrench: Wave 6+
 > Implementing v2